weavy/weavy-webview/readme.md

     public MyPage(){

-        // create new WebView
-        var weavyWebView = new WeavyWebView{
+        // create new WebView and generate a new JWT token (See section Using SSO above) var weavyWebView = new WeavyWebView{
             Uri = "https://myweavy.weavycloud.com/e/apps/10",
-            AuthenticationToken = myGeneratedJWT
+            AuthenticationToken = GenerateJWT()
         };

         // make sure to init webview before doing the Load